minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Simple Java Programs.md

 ## Getting started

-Download the started kit from [here](cdn://pset2.zip) and extract it in your prog directory.
+Download the starter kit from [here](cdn://pset2.zip) and extract it in your prog directory.
 All the files needed for this problem set are included.

 ## Problem 1